Rate Limiting

 The majority of GitLab’s traffic management rate limits have been moved out of HAProxy and into Cloudflare (see this confidential issue for more details).

-However, HAProxy is responsible for GitLab Pages and Registry rate limits, as those components are not fronted by Cloudflare.
+However, HAProxy is still responsible for Registry rate limits, as that component is not fronted by Cloudflare.
+See Registry for more details.

 Application Rate Limits